Your baby’s first Halloween is a truly significant milestone!

 Pretty obvious, right?

-I remember being overwhelmed just by our daily routine.
+I remember being overwhelmed just by our daily routine, let alone plan a whole Halloween activity for the baby.

 How on earth was I ever going to come up with ways to celebrate that my baby would understand, or even enjoy?